dwdas9/home/articles/MongoDB/HowMongoDBStoresFiles.md

 This command will display the documents stored in the `countries` collection in a readable format.

-# Saving Files like .pdfs
+## Storing unstructured data like files in MongoDB

 Let's now see how MongoDB stores a PDF file.